jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/list.md

-DoubleClick row to select it - watch change in Edit Form
+Double click row to select it - watch change in Edit Form